kaifsiddiquei/GITBOOK/core-features/ai-powered-features/ai-driven-analytics.md

 ---

 *Ready to explore Giveaway Automation?
-Continue to the next section to learn about DEXGO's automated giveaway system.*
+Continue to the next section to learn about DecNect's automated giveaway system.*